 Thinking of buying a second-hand car - a nice classic car, a family car or an RV?
 When buying a car privately, there are a few points to consider so that you don't get stuck by the side of the road with your vehicle.
-We tell you in this blog what a written purchase contract must contain, how you can protect yourself against defects and give you a template for buying your second-hand car.
+In this blog, our legal expert at AXA-ARAG explains what a written purchase agreement must contain and how you can protect yourself against defects.
+We also provide you with a template for the car purchase agreement for your used car.

 If there's a material defect, the buyer can invoke the warranty, fundamental error or willful deceit.